 The creation of comprehensive integrated documentation is central to the project and is among its greatest challenges.
-For most users, the key documentation element is the detailed description of every variable, which includes universe definitions, frequency distributions, and variable codes.
-The core variable description is supplemented by comparability discussions describing any deviations of particular censuses from the standard variable definition.
+For most users, the key documentation element is the detailed description of every variable, which includes universe definitions, frequency distributions, and variable codes.3 The core variable description is supplemented by comparability discussions describing any deviations of particular censuses from the standard variable definition.
 The comparability discussions address differences over time and across countries.
 The variable pages also provide direct access to the wording of census questions, enumerator instructions, and facsimiles of census forms.

-Where the documentation for the variables is concerned, there are competing goals and impulses.
-It is important to fully document each variable and all of its comparability issues, yet this risks deluging the user with so much information that key inconsistencies are not obvious.
-The solution is to present only the most important information at the first level of documentation for a variable, but to provide further links from that page to deeper levels that provide more detailed information on comparability problems and variations.
+The documentation for the variables must balance competing goals.
+It is important to fully document each variable and all of its comparability issues, yet such documentation risks deluging the user with so much information that key inconsistencies are not obvious.
+The solution is to present only the most important information at the first level of documentation for a variable and to provide further links from that page to deeper levels that provide more detailed information on comparability problems and variations.